kellywongs/composing/README.md

  But there's an interesting technique that you can play with here, especially when writing for solo violin parts ([Monti: Czardas](https://youtu.be/ZHO6KOPWXtc?t=24)).[^czardas] Specifying higher-octave passages to be on the G string will force players to *portamento,* or glissando, on some interval leaps; vibrato will be dramatically amplified because of the smaller spaces between notes.
 The result is a wild, taut, gypsy-like sound.
 Don't overdo it, obviously; it's too theatrical for common usage.
 But it's breathtaking when executed correctly ([Suppe: Light Cavalry Overture](https://youtu.be/k_XLnFGNhL0?t=245)).[^lightcavalry]

  Whatever you do, take care of the second violins.
-At Carmel High and many equivalent high school string orchestras, the second violins are where the more inexperienced players are relegated; the back of the second violin section will always be much more unsure of themselves than the back of the first violin section.
+At Carmel High and many equivalent high school string orchestras, the average player in the second violin section will  be less experienced than the average player in the first violin section.
 Though it makes for a charming section, the sound they produce can be weak (i.e. in my senior year at Carmel, we had a couple rehearsals where Handley had to tell our four-person viola section to stop covering the fourteen-person violin II section).

  This is not to say that you should simplify violin II rhythms or harmonic parts.
 In fact, when writing for orchestras that are like this, consider giving the violin II section more melodic content--if they're confident about what they're playing, and they're not stuck in unfamiliar intervals of harmony with the first violins, they'll project beautifully and produce the trademark Thick Violin Sound.